Very Heavy Chess

 Centaur: it combines the moves of Knight and non-royal King.
 Centaur is the most usual name for this piece.

-Missionary: it is another compound piece that moves as a Bishop or a non-royal King.
+Missionary: it is another compound piece that moves as a Bishop or a non-royal King, a "Crowned Bishop".
 That means that it is a Bishop that can also step one space orthogonally.
 It corresponds to the Dragon Horse that is found in Shogi.
 It is a Missionary in Sac chess.
 Dragon Horse seemed not appropriate in the context of this variant, so I kept the name of Missionary.

 Heroine: it is a triple compound piece that moves as a Rook or as a King or as a nKight.
-Or a Marshal which moves also as a King.
-Or a Admiral which moves also as a kNight.
+She is a "Crowned Marshall".
 It has been baptized Archancellor for Teutonic Knight's Chess, but I found this name too long.
 As this piece is between the strengths of Queen and Amazon, I wanted a female name.
 I'm open to suggestions.

-Templar: it is a triple compound piece that moves as a Bishop or as a King or as a nKight.
-Or a Cardinal which moves also as a King.
-Or a Missionary which moves also as a kNight.
-For the name I wanted something in the lexical fields of religion and warriors.
-(Although the Templar has been used for Bishop+Dabbaba in Templar Chess).
+Popess: it is a triple compound piece that moves as a Bishop or as a King or as a nKight.
+It is a "Crowned Cardinal".
+For the name I wanted a female character in the lexical fields of religion and power.
+(I had first called it a Templar, but this has been used for Bishop+Dabbaba in Templar Chess and Templar is not feminine).
 It is a Crown Princess in Teutonic Knight's Chess.
+Popess seems unused in CVs.
 I'm open to suggestions.

 Castling: The King may castle with either Rook, with conditions as in standard chess.

-Pawn Promotion: A Pawn reaching the last rank of the board is immediately replaced by any piece other than Pawn or King: Amazon, Heroine, Templar, Queen, Marshal, Cardinal, Admiral, Missionary, Centaur, Rook, Bishop or Knight.
+Pawn Promotion: A Pawn reaching the last rank of the board is immediately replaced by any piece other than Pawn or King: Amazon, Heroine, Popess, Queen, Marshall, Cardinal, Admiral, Missionary, Centaur, Rook, Bishop or Knight.